joedono/House-of-Z/09-the-anguisa-problem/01a-makaria-party.md

 Theryn - a cloak-like coat, patterned in diamonds, with each point stitched down with a crystal bead, the edges trimmed with silver embroidery.
 The entire thing?
 Bright red and blue - form the checkered pattern.
 And as loud as you might think that, the inside - sunshine yellow with golden threads criss-crossing.

 Ibal - Serviceable dark gray coat and trousers well tailored, matching his cloak and boots

+Unfortunately nothing for Liara as she doesn't have her own body...

+## Arrival
+Bart, the groundskeeper will be out front tending to hedges when the party arrives.
+He'll greet them.
+If they stop to talk, he'll make a show of how happy he's been lately now that the vineyard is back in business and Baelor isn't pissed all the time (as much).
+Bart also adopted a new cat that he named Pine after his favorite tree.

+The party can choose how they'd like to be announced, and Bel'krell will announce them appropriately.

+Baelor will make some appearances during the party, puffing out his chest at his latest creations: Honey Hellfire, Pursue Sensation, and Cherry Succulent.
+At some point, he'll overhear a small group of young nobles bad-mouthing the taste of the new wine, calling it "gimmicky", which Baelor will take extreme offense at, possibly instigating a duel.

 ## Attendees
 Other noble attendees the players might encounter.